 - Legal proofreading is super important for the jurisprudence niche.
-Although it’s pricey and daunting, you can make your life easier and use automated proofreading tools like WProofreader.
+Although it’s pricey and daunting, you can make your life easier and use automated writing checkers like WProofreader.
 It will do a basic check, meanwhile you can have a coffee or a nap.

 - Not all the proofreaders are equal.
 It’s a good idea to test each for a list of basic mistakes in legal writing: hyphenation, misspellings, grammar and punctuation.
 Pay attention to the Oxford comma, it’s crucial for contracts and agreements.